The Machine: Bride of Pin-Bot: Digital versions

 The Machine was available in The Pinball Arcade for any platform until June 30, 2018 along with Pin-Bot and Jack-Bot when the WMS license expired.
 It has also been recreated unofficially for Virtual Pinball and Visual Pinball.

 After acquiring the WMS license, Zen Studios released a digital version of the table with optional additional animations and updated physics for Pinball FX on June 30, 2022.

+In popular culture

+Barenaked Ladies played this machine in the music video for the "Silverball" track from their Silverball album.

+Plastilina Mosh featured this machine in the music video of Human Disco Ball, with the outside of the cabinet rethemed as the titular Human Disco Ball.

 Legacy

 In an early use of a P-ROC controller, a machine was upgraded in 2010 by Dutch Pinball.

 The Machine: Bride of Pin-Bot was followed by a sequel, Jack-Bot in 1995.